pelle112112/RustExam/README.md

 We also had some problems with cargo and the dependencies, which could be avoided with a better structure from the start, having a correct gitignore and using compatible versions of imports.

+However for projects that require a combination of performance and stability Rust and the frameworks we used seemed to handle this very well.

 ## Future improvements

 - Automated testing